attaismail77-Mo/attaismail77-Mo/README.md

 ---

+## 🎯 Career Goal
+Transitioning towards **Cloud Networking & Security Engineering**, focusing on AWS, Terraform, and automation-driven infrastructure.

+---

-⭐ Open to networking & security projects
+⭐ Open to collaboration on networking, cloud, and automation projects